 After the gorgeous crossing from Wellington to Picton (weather dependent of course) head over to the gorgeous seaside town of Kaikoura.

 Enjoy a well-earned pint in one of Kaikoura’s pubs

 Day 7 – Whale watching and dolphin swimming in Kaikoura

-There’s plenty of opportunities to get up close and personal with these stunning creatures through the amazing wildlife activities on offer.
+There are plenty of opportunities to get up close and personal with these stunning creatures through the amazing wildlife activities on offer.

-You can also check out kayaking trips to watch areas seals and dolphins as well as bird watching trips to observe the albatross that live in the area.
+You can also check out kayaking trips to watch areas seals and dolphins as well as bird-watching trips to observe the albatross that live in the area.

 If you fancy staying on dry land then head to Point Kean to observe the seal colony.
 Do not get too close and do not get between them and the water.

 Day 8 and 9 – Akaroa, the Banks Peninsula and driving to Mount Cook.

 This gorgeous part of New Zealand keeps you close to the coast, but Kaikoura’s mountainous backdrop is replaced by the green rolling hills of the Banks Peninsula.

 Spend your first day soaking up the sun in Akaroa, maybe head out dolphin watching or head out on one of the many hikes in the area.